dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## UPDATES part 32: Phase 2p: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8, refactoring resurrection monitor, add batch ip re-hydration code for thread futures crashes (tomcat_worker), synthetic thread futures crash injection (testing), resurrection_gatekeeper

+This large update consists of the following sections:

+- High level summary of proposed changes for the refactoring
+- Implementation strategies
+- Code review of the implemenation strategies
+- A 512 hyperscaling test with the new code im place following the AWS 10/20/25 outage that detects residual transient instablity at scale

 ### High level summary of proposed changes:

 #### Stage1: